 Strategies and mechanics of investing in stocks, bonds, and derivatives.
 Topics include investment selection, portfolio management, financial markets and institutions.
-Prerequisite: FIN 301.
+Prerequisite: FIN 301 with a grade of "C" (2.00) or higher.

 FIN 411 International Finance (3)

 Explores the environmental challenges facing financial managers in global financial markets and develops tools and techniques to meet such challenges.
 Prerequisites: FIN 301; GLB 301.